 Located in Koppelsdorf, in the Thuringia region of Germany, the Armand Marseille doll company was at the heart of the German dollmaking revolution in the 1890s.
 Started by Armand Marseille in 1865, as a toy company.
 They didn't make dolls until approximately 1885 and would continue until about 1930.
 Armand Marseille, Jr. was at the head of the company for the majority of the company's doll making years.

 While almost all of the doll heads were made of bisque porcelain which was made by the company, they would either sell the doll heads or purchase the bodies from other companies.
 Doll bodies were generally made of composition, a mixture of sawdust and glue, or stuffed kid leather with bisque arms.

 Basic Doll Types

-It can be hard to find a googly-eyed doll with functioning eyes because if the dolls are stored with their eyes open, it places a strain on the joint making them more likely to break.
-While these joints can be easy to repair, laying dolls down flat for storage so that their eyes close helps take stress off the joints and prevent damage.
+It can be hard to find a googly-eyed doll with functioning eyes because if the dolls are stored with their eyes open, it places a strain on the joints thus making them more likely to break.
+While these joints can be easy to repair, laying dolls down flat for storage so that their eyes close helps take the stress off the joints and prevent damage.

 Armand Marseille dolls are generally very clearly marked on the back of the bisque head.
 As an example, Armand Marseille/Germany/390 or something similar, where 390 is the mold number.
 Many of the dolls are marked with "A M" instead of Armand Marseille.